StefanoN98/Microsoft-Fabric-Project/docs/Data Sources/GITHUB_source.md

 ### Required Header

-To avoid GitHub blocking or throttling automated requests, a `User-Agent` header must be set on the HTTP connection:
+To avoid GitHub blocking or throttling automated requests, a `User-Agent` header must be set on the HTTP connection in Fabric:

 User-Agent: Mozilla/5.0 (Windows NT 10.0; Win64; x64)